Blog

 Analysis

 If you’re doing OSINT data collection at scale, you’re likely to come across a lot of shortened links.
-If you try to manually investigate each one, which is a viable method, it’s going to take a lot of time.
+If you try to manually investigate each one, which is a viable method, it will take a lot of time.
 Fortunately, there’s an open-source tool that will expand those links for you at scale.
 Links like bit.ly, adf.ly, lnx.lu, linkbucks.com, and adfoc.us can be expanded automatically with urlExpander.
-Whether you have a million links or a hundred, be sure to check it out.
+Whether you have a million links or a hundred, check it out.

 Visually investigate cryptocurrency